Knee pain after a sprain: is this normal?

 Understanding knee pain after a sprain

-A sprain corresponds to a knee ligament injury, The severity of which can vary.
-Even in mild cases, tissues need time to heal.
-It is therefore normal for the knee to remain sensitive for a variable period.
+A sprain is an injury to the ligaments of the knee, and its severity can vary.
+Even in mild cases, the tissues need time to heal.
+Therefore, it is normal for the knee to remain sensitive for a variable period.

-However, some pains should not be dismissed.
-Understanding the progression of a knee pain after a sprain allows you to know when to wait... and when to consult a doctor.
+However, some pain should not be ignored.
+Understanding how knee pain progresses after a sprain helps determine when to wait... and when to seek medical help.

 Why does the pain persist after a sprain?